 In the follow-up activity, I asked the same people to say how often they used technology.
 They had a scale with five options on it.
 All but one person chose the option at the very end of the scale, which was all the time.
 The other person chose the next one down, often.

-It was really a interesting outcome in the context of the workshop.
+It was an interesting outcome in the context of the workshop.
 But it’s had me thinking more widely since, in no small part because I could entirely understand where the participants were coming from.

 How come those of us who are most tech-savvy seem to be so frustrated by and critical of technology?
 Why do we use technology all the time if we feel so negatively about what it is and does to us?